It is the fastest three hours in media, and we are smack dam almost in the middle of it.

 Exactly.

-The other thing that I want to comment on real quick, and again, this is a tremendous honor.
+The other thing that I want to comment on real quick, and again, this is a tremendous honor, the politicians continue to clamor for immigration reform, reform reform.

-But what I what I'm hearing from them is different than what I'm seeing with my eyes, and that is I don't see lines of people at the various immigration offices wrapped around the building three times, clamoring like Black Monday to get in.
+But what I'm hearing from them is different than what I'm seeing with my eyes, and that is I don't see lines of people at the various immigration offices wrapped around the building three times, clamoring like Black Monday to get in.

 I don't see that.